stoffee/terraform-hcp-vault-eks/README.md

 1. Export your AWS Account credentials, as defined by the AWS Terraform provider
 ```
 export AWS_ACCESS_KEY_ID=
+export AWS_SECRET_ACCESS_KEY=
 ```

-# Hashicorp Vault Namespace Module Examples

-Please check the [examples](https://github.com/stoffee/terraform-hcp-vault-eks/tree/primary/examples) for example deployments.

-### Deployment

-1. Rename sample.tfvars_example to sample.auto.tfvars and edit to customize the install, then initialize and apply the Terraform configuration to get a customized environment
+1. Rename sample.auto.tfvars_example to sample.auto.tfvars and edit to customize the install, then initialize and apply the Terraform configuration to get a customized environment.
+Ensure you view the plan details and approve with a yes.

 ```
 terraform init && terraform apply